davidmerfield/Blot/readme.txt

                                  +------------------------------+

 The Node.js server (Blot) itself is responsible for a small crew of child processes which handle things like image minification and document conversion.
 You can find the code for these parts in these folders:

 /app
     contains all the code for the node.js application which is Blot

 /config
-    contains all the configation which enables the node.js application to run on Blot's server.
-Things like m
+    contains all the configation for the system utilities which enables the node.js application to run on Blot's server.
+Something like upstart keeps the redis, NGINX and node.js running.

 /scripts
     contains a variety of scripts which help me in my role as server administrator